pinga-lab/tesseroid-variable-density/manuscript/README.md

 The compiled paper is placed in the `output` folder.

+You can also run `proselint` (a grammar checker) on manuscript.tex with:

+  make proselint

 *It's also a good idea to mention here what notebook generated the figures in the `figures` folder.*